-- Individual papers in the symposium will be scored using the above stated specific criteria for the type of paper submitted;
+- Individual abstracts in the symposium will be scored using the above stated specific criteria for the type of abstract submitted;

-- The degree to which the overview sets the stage for the symposium and its significance;
+- The degree to which the Overview abstract sets the stage for the symposium and its significance;

-- The degree to which there is collective clarity of the papers that comprise the symposium;
+- The degree to which there is collective clarity of the abstracts that comprise the symposium;

 - The importance of the symposium topic overall;